Meet Our Guides

 Certifications & Training:

-• A3 Avalanche Professional 2
+• A3 Avalanche Professional Level 2

 • Oregon State Sheriff Association Certification